-The photograph below shows a Ronal hubcentric adapter (blue arrow) installed in one of their wheels.
-Note that the wheel has to be manufactured for this adapter.
+The photograph below shows a Ronal hub centric adapter (green arrow) installed in one of their wheels.
+Note that the wheel has to be manufactured specific for this adapter.

-Removing the adapter shows that it's manufactured with a "lip" (blue arrow) that fits tightly inside a corresponding machined opening in the wheel (red arrow).
+Removing the adapter (photograph below) shows that it's manufactured with a "lip" (green arrow) that fits tightly inside a corresponding machined opening in the wheel (red arrow).

-Examining the front hub (photograph below) identifies the part on the hub that the adapter fits around.
-Note that the load bearing part of the hub is only approx 1/2 inch wide. (blue arrow), and raised slightly from the rest of the hub.
+Examining the Jaguar's front hub (photographs below) identifies the part on the hub that the adapter fits around.
+Note that the load bearing part of the hub is only approx. 1/2 inch wide. (yellow arrows), and raised slightly from the rest of the hub.

-Looking at the adapter next to the hub it's apparent that the adapter is designed to fit over this load bearing part of the hub.
+(Photograph below) Looking at the adapter next to the hub it's apparent that the adapter's inner surface (green arrow) is designed to fit over this load bearing part of the hub. (yellow arrow).